nuuuwan/news_lk3_data/README.md

 ---

-### Sri Lanka failed 16 IMF agreements, latest deal must be honoured: minister
+### Sri Lanka violated 16 IMF agreements, latest deal must be honoured: minister

 *2024-03-13 16:58:00* · [`economynextcom`](https://economynext.com/sri-lanka-violated-16-imf-agreements-latest-deal-must-be-honoured-minister-154526/) · `en`

-ECONOMYNEXT — Sri Lanka violated all 16 of its past agreements with the International Monetary Fund (IMF) and if the current agreement is also not honoured, the situation could get macabre, according to Transport Minister Bandula Gunawardena.
+ECONOMYNEXT — Sri Lanka violated all 16 of its past agreements with the International Monetary Fund (IMF) and if the current agreement is also not honoured, the situation could get macarbe, according to Transport Minister Bandula Gunawardena.

 “The previous 16 agreements with the IMF were all violated.
 It was after violating the agreements that the country went bankrupt.
 If we violate the agreement again even after bankruptcy, the country will not last.
 Besides killing each other, there will be no alternative,” Gunawardena said speaking to reporters.